Product managers create a lot of documents. Some important, and some even more important. (There is nothing that PMs do that is not important 😜)

 I also like to include secondary metrics and guardrail metrics in this section.

-If there is already a dashboard or report that you use to monitor the above mentioned metrics, please add links in this section for the same.
+If there is already a dashboard or report that you use to monitor the metrics mentioned above, please add links in this section.

-This section should include ant questions that were unanswered at the time of writing the one pager.
+This section should include unanswered questions when writing the one-pager.

-It could also include items that were left out of scope on purpose.
+It could also include items that needed to be added to the scope on purpose.

-This goal of this section is to document the conscious decisions you took and/or tradeoffs you made while creating the one pager.
+This section's goal is to document the conscious decisions and/or tradeoffs you made while creating the one-pager.

 A product requirements document is an agreement between the product manager and the engineers on the scope they decide to develop as part of the next release cycle.

-Typically, the PM (product manager) creates this document, but it goes through multiple iterations based on feedback, comments and questions from the engineers.
+Typically, the PM (product manager) creates this document, but it undergoes multiple iterations based on feedback, comments, and questions from the engineers.

-Read this article for more details on PRD - what it is and how to create a comprehensive one.
+Read this article for more details on product management documentation - what it is and how to create a comprehensive one.

 User stories are usually a replacement for PRDs and are more commonly used by teams following agile software development methodologies.

-A user story is an easy-to-understand description of the product feature written from the users’ point of view.
+A user story is an easy-to-understand product feature description written from the users’ point of view.
 It focuses on explaining what the user can do with the product feature and the value that they should get from the product or feature.

 A typical user story follows the format of "As a user, I should be able to do <<insert action here>> so that I can <<insert value here>>"

-Like PRDs, user stories are an agreement of what the team will be developing as part of the release cycle.
+Like PRDs, user stories are agreements about what the team will develop as part of the release cycle.

 PMs should also include acceptance criteria for each user story to ensure comprehensiveness.